UruguayOfficial Name: Oriental Republic of Uruguay

 - Take some time before traveling to consider your personal security and checking for useful tips for traveling safely abroad.

 CRIME: Street crime is common throughout Montevideo and criminals may resort to violence when the victims resist.
-Common targets for criminals may include women, tourists, individuals openly carrying valuable items, and motorists in unlocked vehicles stopped at busy intersections, including Montevideo's riverfront road known as the Rambla.
+Common targets for criminals may include, tourists, individuals openly carrying valuable items, and motorists in unlocked vehicles stopped at busy intersections, including Montevideo's riverfront road known as the Rambla.
 So called “smash and grab” robberies, during which a perpetrator will come up to a car stopped at a light or in traffic and break a window in order to steal high value items such as purses, laptops and cell phones, are increasingly common.

-Parts of Montevideo’s Ciudad Vieja are popular tourist attractions, but the only sections of Ciudad Vieja with continual police patrols are Plaza de la Independencia, the pedestrian street Sarandi, and the Mercado del Puerto.
+Parts of Montevideo’s Ciudad Vieja are popular tourist attractions, but the only sections of Ciudad Vieja with continual police patrols are Plaza Independencia, the pedestrian street Sarandi, and the Mercado del Puerto.
 Muggings have occurred in other parts of Ciudad Vieja - particularly for travelers walking alone or couples walking at night.
 A smart alternative is to call for a taxi for evening travel between restaurants, bars, and hotels.
 Muggings and other street crime also have occurred in residential districts of the downtown area, including Pocitos and Punta Carretas.

 Montevideo continues to experience armed robberies of patrons at crowded restaurants and street crimes are common in all areas of the city and at all hours of the day and night.
 Burglaries and attempted burglaries are increasingly common in upscale residential neighborhoods, including Carrasco, Montevideo.
 A combination of preventive measures including rigorous use of locks and alarms, strong grillwork on all windows, guard dogs, and keeping a residence occupied as much as possible.
 Using a security service is recommended.